ianamo/chronicler/readme.md

 ## Installation

 Running `npm start`will install necessary dependencies and run `scrape.js`to generate the `chronicle.json`file.
 Running `node scrape.js` will re-generate the `.json` file, should that be necessary.

+## TODO

+Make a way for events, births, and deaths to be recognizably separated in the chronicle.